 At the age of seven, Cúchulainn began to train as a warrior.
 Later he fell in love with Emer, daughter of Forgall Monach.
 Her father secretly opposed the marriage, but said that it could take place once Cúchulainn had completed his training as a warrior at Dún Scáith on the Isle of Skye, where the mythical warrior queen Scáthach ran her "school for heroes".
 Cúchulainn and his friend Ferdiad duly travelled to Skye and gained access to Dún Scáith, where Scáthach turned them into fully fledged warriors.
 She also gave Cúchulainn his deadly barbed spear, the Gáe Bulg.

-As part of his training Cúchulainn helped Scáthach overcome a neighbouring female chieftain, Aífe or Aoife (who by some accounts was also Scáthach's sister), and forced her to make peace, in the process fathering a son by Aífe.
+This was an age in which different moral values apparently applied.
+As part of his training Cúchulainn helped Scáthach overcome a neighbouring female chieftain, Aífe or Aoife (who, by some accounts was also Scáthach's sister), and forced her to make peace.
+It is said that in the process he fathered a son by Aífe.
 Cúchulainn also ended up sleeping with Scáthach's daughter Uathach, whose husband Cochar Croibhe he then killed in a duel.
-On completion of his training, Cúchulainn also slept with Scáthach.
+On completion of his training, Cúchulainn is said to have also slept with Scáthach.

 After completing his training, Cúchulainn returned to Ireland, only to find that Forgall was still refusing to let him marry Emer.
 Cúchulainn responded by capturing Forgall's fortress and his treasure, killing twenty-four of the defenders including Forgall himself, and abducting Emer, who he subsequently married.
 Some years later, Connla, Cúchulainn's son by Aífe, came to Ireland to find his father.
 Cúchulainn mistook him for an intruder and killed him.
 When he found out the truth Cúchulainn was grief-stricken.